samarthj/samarthj.github.io/index.md

 ## Profile
 ### About Me
-I am an all around software developer withe experiences ranging from mobile front-ends to large scale databases systems and everything else in between.
+I am an all around software developer with experiences ranging from mobile front-ends to large scale databases systems and everything else in between.
 * * *
 ### Details